-All modern NOAA hydrographic surveys are Navigable Area Surveys, unless explicitly stated otherwise in the Hydrographic Survey Project Instructions.
+All modern NOAA hydrographic surveys are Navigable Area Surveys, unless explicitly stated otherwise in the Hydrographic Survey Project Instructions (which may also be referred to simply as "Project Instructions.")
 Navigable Area Surveys are basic hydrographic surveys with a restricted inshore limit of coverage.